vmware-archive/simple-service-broker/sample-broker/README.md

   ```bash
   cf create-service p-redis shared-vm hello-ds
   ```
 2. The broker makes use of spring-security to protect itself against unauthorized meddling.
-To set its password edit the application.properties file [xxx link] (you probably don't want to check this in!)
+To set its password edit the [application.properties file](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-broker/src/main/resources/application.properties) (you probably don't want to check this in!)
-1. Edit the manifest.yml [xxxx link] file as needed appropriate to your CF install.
+1. Edit the [manifest.yml](https://github.com/cf-platform-eng/simple-service-broker/blob/master/sample-broker/manifest.yml) file as needed for your CF install.
-1. Build the app:
+1. Build the broker:

   ```bash
   cd sample-broker
   mvn clean install
   ```
-7. Push the app to cf:
+7. Push the broker to cf:

   ```bash
   cf push